Purchasing A Travel Backpack

-One of our lead testers is a mountain guide who guides peaks all over the world.
-Due to the unpredictable nature of some countries' baggage claim systems, it is often wise to max out the amount of luggage allowed on board to ensure you have a few necessities when you arrive at your destination.
-One sizeable personal item and a carry on stuffed to the maximum dimensions can be excellent security and peace of mind.Verifying the dimensions, none of the packs measured precisely as reported on the company websites.
+In our lab tests, we verified the dimensions of each backpack when packed.
+None of the packs measured precisely as was reported on the companies' websites.
 The only way to be sure your pack will make it as a carry on is to ensure that it fits into the airline's specific sizing box.
 It is easier if your pack is full of soft things that can compress (or squash, smash, and cram into that darn box).
-The take-home point, for us, however, was that in the end, whether or not you get your backpack in the cabin with you depends on four things:
+The take-home point, for us, however, was that in the end, whether or not you get your backpack in the cabin with you depends on a few things:

 - How full your flight is

 - How conspicuous or bulky your bag looks

 - How conspicuous or bulky YOU look (i.e., do you have a maxed-out carry-on and a significant personal item you're trying to sneak onboard?)